Well, I did not think the girl

 Even the former classmate who drove past me on that June day.
 We were friends until she died about five years ago.
 I wish she could have been there Friday night.

 The score of the game...well, that doesn't matter.
-The night ended up being about relationships and memories.
+The night was about relationships and memories.
 I guess I really could go on back to my old school.

 So take me away, I don't mind